 “What then is time?
 If no one asks me, I know what it is.
 If I wish to explain it to him who asks, I do not know.”
-St. Augustine.
+St. Augustine of Hippo.

-Everywhere in the archeology of Earth, in the pyramids of Giza, the stones of Stonehenge, the observatory of Chichen Itza, and the temples of Macchu Piccu, humans have worshiped the heavens.
+Everywhere in archeology, in the pyramids of Giza, the stones of Stonehenge, or the observatory of Chichen Itza, humans have worshiped the heavens.
 But not the sun or the moon or the stars themselves.
-No, we have been worshiping their periodicity.
-We have been worshipping, with reverence and gratitude the mysterious truth of nature . . . the past informs the future.
-This truth, we seem to know, is our essential gift for existence.
+No, humans have been worshiping their . . . predictability.
+Humans express reverence for this mysterious truth of nature . . . the past informs the future.
+And for their gift of memory, humans give gratitude to the . . . gods.

 “Suppose indeed that human beings travel through life as in a “time ship” that like a spaceship has a prow and a stern and room inside for us to move around“.
-Nicholas Humphrey, A History of the Mind.
+A History of the Mind, 2008

-One physicist, Richard A. Muller, in Now, the Physics of Time, suggests that time very much does exist, and moves forward in the ongoing expansion of SpaceTime that has been happening since the Big Bang.
+One physicist, Richard A. Muller, suggests that time very much does exist, and moves forward in the ongoing expansion of SpaceTime that has been happening since the Big Bang.

-NOW may be what rides the crest of this wave of new space-time of our expanding Universe, and we, with our conscious awareness, unique riders on this surf.
+NOW may be what rides the crest of this wave of new SpaceTime being created by our ever expanding Universe, and we, with our conscious awareness, unique riders on this surf.